softpak/HOSE/README.md

 ####Minecraft Server with Multi-core CPU.
 ForkJoin maybe the way to solve ticking issues.

-*   Working on 1.9 now.
-*   It`s based on SpigotMC v1.9.
+*   It`s based on SpigotMC v1.9.2.
 See http://www.spigotmc.org/ for details.

 ####Software & Hardware Requirements